alterae/choose/README.md

 ## usage

 ```
-choose
+choose 0.1.1
-Make a random selection from a list of options
+Make a random selection from a list of choices

 USAGE:
-    choose [OPTIONS] <OPTIONS>...
+    choose [OPTIONS] <CHOICES>...

 ARGS:
-    <OPTIONS>...
-The options to choose from
+    <CHOICES>...
+The possible choices to pick from

 OPTIONS:
     -h, --help               Print help information
-    -n, --number <NUMBER>    How many options to choose [default: 1]
+    -n, --number <NUMBER>    How many choices to pick [default: 1]
+    -V, --version            Print version information
 ```

 ## contributing